stormalf/chibicc/README.md

     - alignment attributes supported (like GNUC level 4)
     - some basic optimization
     - some basic debug information (dwarf information)
+    - adding support on __m256 avx2

 ## TODO

-- trying to pass GNUC from 3 to 4
+- trying to pass GNUC from 4 to higher compatibility level
 - trying to compile other C projects from source to see what is missing or which bug we have with chibicc.
 - trying to fix issue with postgres tests
 - trying to rewrite extended assembly to be more robust